rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 years](https://www.npmtrends.com/react-vs-angular-vs-vue){target=\_blank} front-end
-developers seem to have concluded that programs written with a [declarative](https://www.youtube.com/watch?v=yGh0bjzj4IQ){target=\_blank} style or framework tend to be easier understand and maintain than those done imperatively.
+developers seem to have concluded that programs written with a [declarative](https://www.youtube.com/watch?v=yGh0bjzj4IQ){target=\_blank} style or framework tend to be easier to understand and maintain than those done imperatively.
 Put more simply, mutable state in programs can quickly lead to unsustainable complexity.
 This trend is largely evidenced by the [rise](https://gist.github.com/tkrotoff/b1caa4c3a185629299ec234d2314e190){target=\_blank}